-(i) Integration of population issues into development planning at all levels, noting the impact of HIV/AIDS.
+- (i) Ensuring sufficient budgetary allocation for population activities, and full accountability of expenditures. - (ii) Mobilising local and international resources. - (iii) Integration of population issues into development planning at all levels, noting the impact of HIV/AIDS. - (iv) Providing demographic data to all ministries and agencies and to assist in conducting surveys and research. - (v) Providing the relevant population information at the district level.

-- (ii) Providing demographic data to all ministries and agencies and to assist in conducting surveys and research. - (iii) Providing the relevant population information at the district level. - (iv NCPD will advise and guide all ministries in matters pertaining to population and development.
+(vi) NCPD will advise and guide all ministries in matters pertaining to population and development.

-1.3 Ministry of Finance

-- (i) Ensuring sufficient budgetary allocation for population activities, and full accountability of expenditures. - (ii) Mobilising local and international resources.